What is the relationship between British rule in India and the partition of 1947?

 Remembering PartitionStudents examine the human toll of partition through oral histories and diary entries.

-Looking at Bangladesh, India, and Pakistan TodayStudents analyze photographs of present day Bangladesh, India, and Pakistan to learn about life and society on the subcontinent.
-Students weigh the benefits and limitations of using photographs as a resource for learning about the subcontinent.
+Looking at Bangladesh, India, and Pakistan TodayStudents analyze photographs from the present to learn about life and society on the subcontinent and weigh the benefits and limitations of using photos to learn about the subcontinent.

 Assessment Using DocumentsStudents read eight documents pertaining to India's post–1947 foreign policy strategy and answer a series of documents-based questions.